 The "capital" of the Westhoek is Ypres, once almost completely destroyed in World War I and rebuilt down to the last stone.
 Thanks to the In Flanders Fields Museum, Yper Museum and the daily Last Post Ceremony, echoes of the past are never far away.
 The Memorial Museum Passchendaele 1917 in Zonnebeke is also a must-visit.
 This museum, with true-to-life reconstructions of trenches, is dedicated to one of the bloodiest battles of the First World War.

-From Bruges, various (day) trips are organized to the Westhoek.
+Various (day) trips are organized from Bruges to Ypres and other sites of interest in the Westhoek.

 Various day trips are organized from Bruges to the Westhoek.